 Effexor Discontinuation Syndrome

 Drug advertising took a giant leap into broad media exposure in the early 80s when drug manufacturers were allowed to place direct-to-consumer ads for prescription medicine on television.
-Soaring sales statistics from then to now reveal how effective these ad campaigns have been for profits, but not necessarily for positive influences on consumer health.19 Since then we have seen an emergence of softer, more benign terminology, such as replacing the word addiction with dependence, or substance use disorder, and substituting the phrase “discontinuation syndrome” for withdrawals.7 Physicians are directed by regulators to actually inform their patients about the side effects and possible addictive quality of these substances, but such measures have clearly not brought the epidemics of prescription drug addiction under control.8 We note that patients who come to us for help typically report no such efforts were made to inform them about how to go about stopping the drug, nor any discussion occurred about discontinuation syndrome in the doctor’s office.
+Soaring sales statistics from then to now reveal how effective these ad campaigns have been for the profits, but not necessarily for positive influences on consumer health.19 Since then we have seen an emergence of softer, more benign terminology, such as replacing the word addiction with dependence, or substance use disorder, and substituting the phrase “discontinuation syndrome” for withdrawals.7 Physicians are directed by regulators to actually inform their patients about the side effects and possible addictive quality of these substances, but such measures have clearly not brought the epidemics of prescription drug addiction under control.8 We note that patients who come to us for help typically report no such efforts were made to inform them about how to go about stopping the drug, nor any discussion had occurred about discontinuation syndrome in the doctor’s office.
 In fact, the majority feel that had they known what was ahead for them, they would have decided on an alternative plan for treatment, one that didn’t involve heavy drugs like Effexor XR.
-An article published in the; New York Times comments on the apparent and truly unfortunate lack of training on the part of prescribing doctors on how to help their patients who wish to begin tapering Effexor or similar drugs — “no scientifically backed guidelines, no means to determine who’s at highest risk, no way to tailor appropriate strategies to individuals.”
-9
+The truly unfortunate lack of training on the part of prescribing doctors on how to help their patients who wish to begin tapering Effexor or similar drugs has left both patients and prescribers floundering.
+7,9,25

 A significant percentage of our clients come to us referred by prescribers who realized they were not equipped to assist their patients in coming off their medication.
 We are here to help.